10 Cannabis Strains for Pain

 Decreased side effects of other medications.

 Your body creates its own endocannabinoids and other cannabis-like chemicals that respond to inflammation and pain.
-Cannabis works well to relieve pain the complex network of cannabinoid receptors known as the endocannabinoid system (ECS).
+Cannabis works well to relieve pain through the use of the complex network of cannabinoid receptors known as the endocannabinoid system (ECS).
 This master regulatory system serves to maintain balance and well-being (homeostasis) in your body.
 That includes addressing pain and inflammation.

 10 Cannabis Strains for Pain